gjlaurent/easylink/README.md

 # EasyLink

-EasyLink is a C++ software development kit for developping MEX-functions for MATLAB and blocks for SIMULINK (S-functions).
+EasyLink is a C++ software development kit for developing MEX-functions for MATLAB and blocks for SIMULINK (S-functions).

 EasyLink allows to develop C++ MEX-functions and S-functions with less code and